elizavetasemenova/EmbracingUncertainty/README.md

 R+Stan and Python+PyMC3 versions of the code will be provided in this repository.
 The main tutorial, however, will take place in Julia+Turing.
 For Julia, use the Docker image as explained below.

 ### Before the workshop
-Warning!!
-Make sure that you have at least 30GB of free space.
+Warning !!
+Make sure that you have at least 30GB of free space !!

 1. Install Docker from https://docs.docker.com/install/
 * Desktop version for Mac and Windows (Requires creating docker hub account)